QuickBooks HelpQuickBooksHelpIntuit

 3. In the Report period ▼ dropdown, select All Dates.
 Then, select Run report.

 4. In the Taxable Amount column, select the amount to see the transaction report.
-This will show all transactions that have sales tax.
+This will show all transactions that have sales tax for the tax jurisdiction level selected.

 5. In the Transaction Type column, select the transaction.